Horace Geoffrey Quaritch Wales

 Horace Geoffrey (H.G.)
-Quaritch Wales (1900–1981) was a British orientalist, archaeologist and scholar of Southeast Asian cultures who focused on the early history of Thailand and the "Indianised kingdoms" of mainland Southeast Asia ("Farther India").
+Quaritch Wales (1900–1981) was a British orientalist, archaeologist and scholar of Southeast Asian cultures who focused on the early history of Thailand and the "Indianised kingdoms" of mainland Southeast Asia.

 Biography

 Quaritch Wales was a grandson of Bernard Quaritch, who had immigrated from Germany and in 1847 founded the antiquarian bookshop and publishing house of the same name in London.
 H.G.
 Quaritch Wales was educated at Charterhouse School and Queens' College, Cambridge, where he took natural sciences, particularly geology.
 He received his bachelor's degree in June 1922 and a month later married Lena Jones, who gave birth to a daughter in September of the same year.
 Quaritch Wales left his family in late 1923, travelled to Argentina and then on to Siam in 1924.
-His failed marriage was divorced in 1929.
+His failed marriage ended in divorce in 1929.
 He joined the Siamese civil service in 1924, becoming a science teacher at the Bangkok King's College, which merged into Vajiravudh College in 1926.
 During this time he also travelled through various parts of Siam.
-In Bangkok he met George Cœdès and René Nicolas, two experts on Southeast Asian history and arts.
+In Bangkok, he met George Cœdès and René Nicolas, two experts on Southeast Asian history and arts.

-In 1928 he returned to London and began publishing articles on Siam and Siamese art.
-He also sold valuable historical artefacts that he had brought back from Siam, especially figures of the Buddha and Hindu deities, the oldest of which were from the Dvaravati and Srivijaya eras.
+In 1928, he returned to London and began publishing articles on Siam and Siamese art.
+He also sold valuable historical artefacts that he brought back from Siam, especially figures of the Buddha and Hindu deities, the oldest of which were from the Dvaravati and Srivijaya eras.
 He began studying for a doctorate at the London School of Oriental Studies in 1929.
 His thesis, supervised by Charles Otto Blagden, dealt with the origin and history of the Hindu and Buddhist ceremonies of the royal court of Siam.
-He returned to Siam for field research in 1930-31 and observed, among other things, the Giant Swing ceremony (Sao Ching Cha) at Bangkok's Wat Suthat temple.
-In 1931 he published his dissertation on Siamese State Ceremonies with his family's publishing house, and was awarded a Ph.D. in anthropology.
+He returned to Siam for field research in 1930-31 and saw the Giant Swing ceremony (Sao Ching Cha) at Bangkok's Wat Suthat temple.
+In 1931, he published his dissertation on Siamese State Ceremonies with his family's publishing house, and was awarded a Ph.D. in anthropology.
 In December of the same year, he married Dorothy Clementina Johnson, who had a law degree.
 He established himself in London as an expert on Siamese culture and customs, publishing numerous articles and giving lectures to learned societies.
 This was followed in 1934 by a publication on Ancient Siamese Government and Administration, which was also translated into Thai.